KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-11-animation.md

 }
 ```

 This program declares the `circleY` variable at the sketch level.
 Then in the `setup()` function, it sets the size and initializes the `circleY` variable to point to `height/2`.
-Note that if we tried this assignment at the top of the sketch, it wouldn't work because the size hadn't been set yet!
+Note that if we tried this assignment at the top of the sketch, it wouldn't work because the size hasn't been set yet!
 Finally, the `draw()` funtion uses the `circleY` variable and then reassigns it to create an animation.

 ## Resetting